equisoide/react-mui-ts-steps/README.md

 ## 18. Create and initialize styles folder
   - Create **src/styles** folder
-  - In that folder create **site.css** file with the following initialization:
+  - In that folder create **site.css** file with the following styles:
     ```css
     * {
       box-sizing: border-box;